wasilpaw/osc_web/content/posts/zombieland.md

 {{<figure src="/zb_chase_code.JPG">}}

 Let's look into these two functions in more details starting the with walk() method.
 You might have noticed that that code in that function looks very similar to randomMove().
 In both chasing and randomly moving modes, the zombie has to do the same physical move.
 Rather then having the same code in both methods, we will extract it into a new method which could be then called from any other function that would require walking.
 This is an implemantion of a software engineering principle called DRY - Don't Repeat Yourself.
 The walk() method includes all the checks that we had before plus one new.
-At the begging the function, the move is not allowed if another zombie already occupies the target location.
+At the begging of the function, the move is not allowed if another zombie already occupies the target location.

-The main logic in chasePlayer() method is to identify in which direction should be the next step.
+The main logic in chasePlayer() method is to determine the direction of the next step.
 Let's look at an example.
 {{<figure src="/zb_example.JPG">}}
 The player's coordinates here are (5,25) while our zombie stands at (7,25).
 To identify the new location for a zombie, we will subtract the X coordinates, 5 - 7 = -2.
 Every time the result is negative, we will lower to value of X coordinate for the zombie's next move.
 In case the result would be positive, zombie should go the opposite way.
-Thus, the x coordinate should be increased.
+Thus, the x coordinate would be increased.

 Let's call the chasePlayer() function for one of the zombies in the main game loop.
 {{<figure src="/zb_chase_call.JPG">}}